-Matthew Hall is an Associate Professor of Policy Analysis & Management and (by courtesy) Sociology, faculty affiliate of the Cornell Population Center, and core faculty of the Cornell Institute for Public Affairs (CIPA).
+Matthew Hall is an Associate Professor of Policy Analysis & Management and (by courtesy) Sociology, Director of the Data & Analytics Core for the Cornell Population Center, and core faculty of the Cornell Institute for Public Affairs (CIPA).

 Hall is a social demographer whose research focuses on racial/ethnic inequality, immigration, and neighborhood change.
 He has contributed to research assessing the economic and social impacts of unauthorized migration, to work on the emergence of Latino boom towns and other new destination areas where immigration has been recent and rapid, and to research exploring the changing nature of racial stratification and segregation in housing and neighborhoods.

 Current research projects are focused on the intensification of interior immigration enforcement, the link between legal status and child development and family formation, and describing patterns of racial discrimination in US housing markets.

 Hall teaches undergraduate and graduate courses in demography, immigration policy, and statistics.

 Hall, Matthew, John Iceland, and Youngmin Yi.
 Forthcoming.
 “Racial Separation at Home and Work: Segregation in Residential and Workplace Settings.”
 Population Research and Policy Review

 Hall, Matthew, Kelly Musick, and Youngmin Yi.
 Forthcoming.
 “Living Arrangements and Household Complexity among Undocumented Latino Immigrants.”
 Population and Development Review

 Hall, Matthew, Emily Greenman, and Youngmin Yi.
 Forthcoming.
 “Job Mobility among Unauthorized Immigrant Workers.”
 Social Forces